Skip to content

 Iterator Seek Operations

 TidesDB provides seek operations that allow you to position an iterator at a specific key or key range without scanning from the beginning.
-If you have block indexes (enable_block_indexes = 1) enabled for the column family, these seek operations will be faster as they use succinct trie indexes to locate blocks directly.

 Seek to Specific Key